AndersNYC/intro_net_analysis/2_basics.md

 Again, let's check the number of edges with `G.number_of_edges()`, and we can see the list of edges with `G.edges()`.
 This will return a list of tuples which represents the edges.

-## CHECKING DATA IN OUR GRAPH

-There are other things we can check in our graph.

 `(nx.info(G))` outputs a nice summary of your network.
 Average degree is the average number of connections of each node in your network.
 We will see that in more details.